If you are a non-resident and planning to return to India, there are many questions that worry you.

 Please understand there are specific numbers involved in determining residential status.

 This is best understood with the help of an example.
+I consider only conditions 1 and 2 while determining the status.

 You have been staying abroad for 20 years and didn’t come to visit India even once during those 20 years.
 You return to India on June 1, 2015.
 You would obviously qualify as NRI for the last 10 years from FY2006 to FY2015.